Jail FAQs

 The Brevard County Sheriff’s Office Jail Complex has contracted with Smart Communications to install Kiosks/Portable Kiosks in all housing units and will be available to inmates for outside and internal communications.

 The Inmate Name and ID Number must be clearly PRINTED on the outside of the envelope or postcard, to ensure the mail is posted to the correct account.
-Mail not containing the inmate ID Number and the Name will be “Returned to Sender”
+Mail not containing the inmate ID Number and the Name will be “Returned to Sender”.

 All regular inmate postal mail (Postcards, Letters, Greeting Cards, etc.) will be scanned into the system and available to the inmates to view their postal mail via the inmate Kiosks/Portable Kiosks.